DataFire/Integrations/integrations/generated/visagecloud/README.md

   * accessKey **required** `string`: The accessKey provided by VisageCloud
   * secretKey **required** `string`: The secretKey provided by VisageCloud
   * streamId **required** `string`: The id of the stream that will be updated
+  * name `string`: The name of the stream that will be updated
+  * url `string`: The url of the stream
+  * method `string` (values: WEBRTC_PULL, WEBRTC_PUSH, INGESTION_ENDPOINT): Streaming method
+  * username `string`: Username
+  * password `string`: Password
+  * skipFramesWithNoFaces `boolean`: Boolean value indicating whether you want the original picture to be stored for later retrieval
-  * retentionTime `integer`: Number of seconds for frames to be kept.
-Default is 605000 seconds (7 days)
+  * retentionTime `integer`: Number of seconds for frames to be kept
   * storeOriginalFrames `boolean`: Boolean value indicating whether you want the original picture to be stored for later retrieval
-  * associatedCollections `array`: List of collection ids which will be used to measure attendance
-  * attributes **required** `string`: Attributes of the stream
   * storeAttendanceFaces `boolean`: Boolean value indicating whether you want to store permanently store faces clippings of the recognized faces
   * storeAttendanceFrames `boolean`: Boolean value indicating whether you want to store permanently store frames with a recognized face in them
+  * isActive `boolean`: Boolean value indicating whether the stream is currently active or not
+  * associatedCollections `array`: List of collection ids which will be used to measure attendance
+  * attributes `string`: Attributes of the stream

 #### Output
 * output [RestResponse](#restresponse)